m0ngr31/kanzi/README.md

 # Alexa integration with Kodi

-I'm forking this code off of [this project from Maker Musings](http://www.makermusings.com/2015/08/22/home-automation-with-amazon-echo-apps-part-2).
+I'm forking the base code off of [this project from Maker Musings](http://www.makermusings.com/2015/08/22/home-automation-with-amazon-echo-apps-part-2).
 It originally supported checking to see how many new episodes there are and you can ask it if there are any new episodes for a certain show.

 I've expanded it to support the following features:
   - Basic navigation (Up/Down, Left/Right, Page Up/Down, Select, Back, Open Menu)